The Cameron Highlanders at the Annual Tartan Ball

 The Cameron Highlanders is now under the leadership of John's son, Pipe Major Charles R. Rosenberger who has led the competition band since 1970.
 He is a well respected player throughout the Western United States and has been on the W.U.S.P.B.A judges list for over 40 years.
 John's other son Malcolm, led the drum section up until November 2006 at which time he moved from the area.
 The drum section is now under the leadership of Drum Sergeant Aaron Mars.

 Charles learned to play the pipes from his father at the age of seven and was competing at the age of nine.
 He became the Pipe Major of the Cameron Cadets Pipe Band as seen above in 1959.
-He won his first prize at the age of ten in the novice class at Petaluma and a second place at Santa Monica.
-He was moved to the Amateur grade at age ten and won his first aggregate championship at San Diego when he was twelve.
+He won his first prize at the age of nine in the novice class at Petaluma and a second place at Santa Monica.
+He was moved to the Amateur grade at age ten and won his first aggregate championship at San Diego when he was twelve. .
 He gathered dozens of other prizes and championships over the next seven years including the coveted James McColl trophy for Ceol Mor at Santa Monica.
-He also took instruction from the late Capt.
+During that time Charles took additional instruction from the late Capt.
 John B. McClellan.
-Charles entered the open class at nineteen and collected many more prizes before retiring from the individual ranks to concentrate on the band and other personal endeavors.
+Charles entered the open class at nineteen and collected many more prizes before retiring from the individual ranks to concentrate on the band and other personal endeavors as a professional musician.

 The band originally wore the Cameron of Erracht tartan, which was the same tartan worn by the Queens Own Cameron Highlanders regiment.
 In 1956, the Camerons of San Diego were officially recognized by the Queen and were given the privilege of wearing the regimental insignia and buttons.